 - Sending overstocked inventory back to a warehouse or an outlet store location

 - Transportation of products from one functional area to another

-Waiting involves customers, patients, or parts sitting idle.
-Waiting happens when the person or item is ready for the next step, but the process is not ready to accommodate them.
+Waiting involves customers, patients, or inventory sitting idle.
+Waiting happens when the person or item is ready for the next step, but the process is not prepared to accommodate them.
+Here are some examples: